-Manchester Polymer Group, in conjunction with the Rubber in Engineering Group, are pleased to announce their next joint Seminar, the 14th in the series, on 16th November 2020.
-The online Webinar will address the latest developments showing the progress made in meeting the challenge of improving the carbon footprint of elastomers and polymers and is IOM3 PD approved.
+Organised by the Manchester Polymer Group, in conjunction with the Rubber in Engineering Group, this webinar will highlight the latest developments and progress made in meeting the challenge of improving the carbon footprint of elastomers and polymers.

 The challenges for those working in these sectors to meet those expectations will be covered in different applicational areas.

 We are pleased to announce that Dr Helen Czerski, the renowned physicist, oceanographer and television presenter will open the proceedings to bring the audience her views on sustainability.

 Growing up in a 1980s household full of polymer samples and materials catalogues was unusual, it turns out.
 But it gave me an insight into how industry worked at that time, and how products and supply chains were built.
 I discovered the ocean years later and by accident, since it was never a topic of conversation in Manchester during my childhood, and my job is now to study ocean processes.
 In the intervening years we’ve learned a lot about how our planet works, and how the infrastructure of our civilisation has affected it.
 I will talk about the new perspective this has given us, and the fundamental principles that link the future of materials science with the future of planet Earth.

 AFLAS® FEPM Lamination to Other Elastomers for Automotive Hose Applications